 For a more extensive list of Netball WA's policies, please visit the Policies and Procedures page.

 MPIOs are people trained to be the first point of contact within your Association/Club for any persons considering making a complaint or claim under the Member Protection Policy or to help with guidance on how to access resolutions through policies and procedures.
 MPIOs provide confidential, impartial and timely support and information.
-They also provide information about the local complaint resolution options available to address the individuals concerns.
+They also provide information about the local complaint resolution options available to address the individual's concerns.
 Netball WA recommends that each Association have a qualified MPIO.
 An MPIO does not need to be connected to a netball club to be able to give advice.
 However, having an MPIO at your association or club means they will know exactly what rules each organisation has in place should someone want to lodge a complaint.
-Play by the Rules has an online course that is the first step to becoming a certified MPIO.
+Play by the Rules has a free online course that is the first step to becoming a certified MPIO.
 You can access this online course here.
 Netball WA has its own MPIOs that you can contact if you want any information on complaint procedures.
 Click the link below to get in touch with an MPIO at Netball WA.